CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 #### Credits

 Inspiration & examples for this module were taken from [Kent C. Dodd's](https://twitter.com/kentcdodds) [Beginner's Guide to ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) course on Egghead.io.
+It's a free course, so check it out :)

 # Homework